jvspeed74/MVC-Framework-From-Scratch/README.md

 ### 3. Dynamic Workout Calendar

-- Customizable calendar for users to take advantage of a wide variety of fitness courses.
+- Calendar for users to find information of a wide variety of fitness courses.

 ## Technical Implementation